Dipika Kakar

-Dipika Kakar Ibrahim (born 6 August 1986) is an Indian actress who works in Hindi television.
+Dipika Kakar Ibrahim, (née Kakar; also known as Faiza Ibrahim; born 6 August 1985) is an Indian actress who works in Hindi television.
 She is known for playing Simar in Sasural Simar Ka and Sonakshi in Kahaan Hum Kahaan Tum.
 She participated in the reality show Bigg Boss 12 and emerged as the winner in 2018.
-She also participated in Nach Baliye 8.
+She also participated in Nach Baliye 8 finishing at 4th place.

 Early life

-Dipika was born on 6 August 1986 in Pune, India.
+Dipika was born on 6 August 1985 in Pune, India.
 Kakar completed her school level exams conducted by the Central Board of Secondary Education and then graduated from the University of Mumbai.
 After completing her studies she started working as a flight attendant with Jet Airways for almost 3 years.
 Due to some health issues, she resigned and joined the entertainment industry.